 The third, and final, rule in our theatre workshops is “Always Be Respectful.”
 Being respectful onstage is important for the show to be able to go on.
-However, respect can be a challenging concept for children with special needs.
+However, respect can be a challenging concept for children with developmental disabilities.
 Respect for others, for property, for time, and for so many different things is important for children with disabilities to grasp and practice.
 We focus on encouraging this life skill through example and fun in our theatre workshops.
 Let’s use what we have learned in inclusive theatre workshops to think about how to create a social story about respect: What does respect mean?
 Why is it important?
 Why is it worth practicing?

 What Does Respect Mean?